Elijer/pixel_jungle4/docs/Future.md

 B - Create a write-heavy read-light binary representation of state ✏️ C - Return back to sockets, where I can continue the re-architecture where an initial view is sent, and after that, only updates.

+C2 - Views should change as player moves
 D - Mineral grid?
 E - different plant levels?